Gabriella439/dhall-manual/manuscript/05-SynchronizeFiles.md

 > * Updating a tool to natively accept Dhall configuration files in addition to
 >   JSON / YAML
 >
-> * Generating a derived JSON / YAML file "on the fly" at build time, deploy
+> * Generating a JSON / YAML file from Dhall "on the fly" at build time, deploy
 >   time, or runtime
 >
 > However, these are not always an option, especially when generating